Tabor-Research-Group/conflib/README.md

 # conflib
-A library of conformer generation techniques, constructed to be run in a container environment
+A library of conformer generation techniques, constructed to work with a container environment